 - You had only wages, salaries, tips, taxable scholarship or fellowship grants, unemployment compensation, or Alaska Permanent Fund dividends, and your taxable interest was not over $1,500

 - You did not owe any household employment taxes (also known as Nanny Taxes) on wages you paid to a household employee

 - Advance payments of the premium tax credit (for a health plan purchased on the ACA healthcare exchange) were not made for you, your spouse, or any individual you enrolled in coverage for whom no one else is claiming the personal exemption

 Should You Use Form 1040EZ?

-If you’re filing taxes for 2017 or earlier, you’ll need to meet the eligibility requirements listed above to use the 1040EZ.
+If you happen to be filing taxes for 2017 or earlier, you’ll need to meet the eligibility requirements listed above to use the 1040EZ.
 But just because you’re eligible to use Form 1040EZ doesn’t necessarily mean that you should.
 Even the IRS acknowledges that some filers may benefit more if they declare their income using Form 1040A or the original (and longest) Form 1040.

 If all that matters to you is filing your tax returns as quickly and easily as possible, by all means go for Form 1040EZ.
 Just know that you might not be getting all the tax credits and deductions for which you’re eligible.
 If you use Form 1040EZ you can only claim the Earned Income Tax Credit (EITC).
 Want access to other tax credits?
 You’re going to need a longer form.

 How to Fill Out a 1040EZ